- “Anything becomes interesting if you look at it long enough.” ― Gustave Flaubert

 (1) Genetic and epigenetic changes contributing to human brain evolution

 Gene duplications are a key driver of evolutionary innovation.
-My doctoral and postdoctoral research centered on studying human-specific gene duplications, where I contributed to characterizing the epigenetic landscape and expression patterns of 75 duplicated genes across various human tissues and co-led a project that conducted a comprehensive survey of recent human gene duplications, leveraging the first complete human genome.
+My doctoral and postdoctoral research centered on studying human-specific gene duplications, where I contributed to characterizing the epigenetic landscape and expression patterns of 75 duplicated genes across various human tissues.
+Then, I co-led a project conducting a comprehensive survey of recent human gene duplications, leveraging the first complete human genome.
 This work identified approximately 350 neurodevelopmental genes, highlighting two genes that increase brain size in zebrafish.
 Additionally, I contributed to characterizing a gene implicated as a human-specific modifier of neuronal excitability.

-To fully understand human evolution, comparative approaches across the great apes—human, chimpanzee, gorilla, and orangutan—are necessary.
-Complex structural variation has played a relevant role in primate evolution, but has remained an understudied source of species divergence due to challenges with short-read genome sequencing technologies.
-By leveraging long-read sequencing technologies, I have comprehensively identified novel complex genetic variations in chimpanzee individuals and characterized a gene implicated in local adaptation to malaria in wild chimpanzee populations.
+To fully understand human evolution, comparative approaches across the great apes—human, chimpanzee, gorilla, and orangutan—and other non-human primates are essential.
+Complex structural variation, a key contributor to primate evolution, has remained an underexplored source of species divergence due to the limitations of short-read sequencing technologies.
+By harnessing long-read sequencing, I have comprehensively identified novel complex genetic variants in chimpanzees and characterized a gene involved in local malaria adaptation among wild chimpanzee populations.
+Beyond genetic variation, the evolution of gene regulation is a major factor in phenotypic differences among primates.
+My current work focuses on gene expression evolution, using comparative neurogenomic approaches across primates spanning ~30 million years of evolutionary history.

 (3) The genetics of neuropsychiatric disorders